Concurrency

 How select works internally

-channel.select polls the channels in list order and returns the first one that has data.
-If no channel is ready, the scheduler runs pending tasks and tries again.
-When all channels are closed and empty, it returns (channel, Closed).
+If no channel is ready, the task is parked until one of the channels becomes ready (via waker-based notification).
+If a closed channel is selected during the sweep, it returns (channel, Closed) for that channel.
 If no tasks can make progress and no channels have data, it detects a deadlock and reports an error.

 5. Patterns